-No, I don’t tell other repairers what to do or what parts to use when I’ve not been engaged to repair a piece of equipment.
+No, despite many requests, I don’t get involved when I’ve not been formally engaged to repair a piece of equipment.

-We don’t offer remote technical assistance as a general rule anyway, read this FAQ for more on why, but let’s do a quick quiz in the meantime.
+We don’t offer remote technical assistance; read this FAQ for more on why.
+Some assume this is because I don’t like helping people, but could there be another reason?
+Let’s do a quick quiz.
 Is it because I don’t like helping people, or because:

-1. I already help via more words, articles, videos and contributions over 15 years than probably any other reputable source.
+- I already help in a broad sense via more words, articles, videos and hi-fi repair contributions over 15 years than most other reputable sources.

-2. Remotely assisting with equipment I haven’t seen or diagnosed makes no sense and is not a service we offer.
+- Remotely assisting people with equipment I haven’t physically inspected or diagnosed makes no sense and is not a service we offer.

-3. My work is already copied for commercial gain without attribution or remuneration; helping other technicians doesn’t help me.
+- My work is widely copied for commercial gain without attribution or remuneration and I’m not keen to add to that.

 If you answered e) all of the above, you are correct!

-In all seriousness, I’ve lost track of how many times people have told me ‘their technician’ asked them to contact me, only to discover that these enquirers are technicians or hi-fi store owners trying to make a quick buck with my help.
+In all seriousness, I’ve lost track of how many times people have told me “their technician” asked them to contact me, only to discover that these enquirers are technicians or store owners trying to make a quick buck with my help.

-I get nothing from these interactions, so helping people who ask this and the related “Can you help me fix my equipment“, who often come across as ‘entitled’ and frequently attempt to misuse our advisory service, is not high on my list of priorities!
+I get nothing from these interactions, so helping people who ask this and the related “Can you help me fix my equipment“, who frequently attempt to misuse our advisory service is not high on my list of priorities.
+It’s nothing personal, it’s a simple business and practical consideration.

 Discover more from LiQUiD AUDiO